Lift (drink): Germany

 Lift was originally introduced in Germany in 1974 with lemon juice.

 In Germany, Lift Apfelschorle consists of 55% apple juice and water without additional flavouring.
-Variations include Lift Apfel and Grapefruit, which contains apple and grapefruit juice.
+Variations include Lift Apfel und Grapefruit, which contains apple and grapefruit juice.

 Philippines

 Lift was launched in the Philippines in April 1994 with Lift Lemon as the replacement of Mello Yello in the Philippines but was discontinued in the early 2000s and later replaced by Sparkle when Coca-Cola Bottlers Philippines (now Coca-Cola Europacific Aboitiz Philippines) acquired Cosmos Bottling Corporation from RFM Corporation alongside its products Sarsi, Pop Cola, Jaz Cola and Cheers.

 In 2025, Coca-Cola Europacific Aboitiz Philippines relaunched Lift in the Philippines in its Western Visayas and Negros Island Region market and now coexists with Royal Tru-Lemon.